JakeDahl/Arma3Internal/README.md

 Arma 3 DLL, provides:

 -Player, Vehicle, AI ESP with distance.
+DirectX 11 hook to render in game.

 -No clip.